- About us

 Marston’s recognises that collecting and paying tax are an important part of the way in which our business contributes to society, and the Group takes its obligations very seriously.

 The Tax Strategy, approved by the Board of Marston’s PLC, sets out the Group’s approach to managing its tax affairs.

-everything they do.
-Employees are therefore encouraged to report any wrongdoing by Marston's PLC or its employees which falls short of these business principals.
+We conduct our business with the highest standards of integrity and honesty.
+Marston’s expects all employees to maintain these standards in everything they do.
+Employees are therefore encouraged to report any wrongdoing by Marston’s PLC or its employees which falls short of these business principles.

 We adopt the principles set out in the Chartered Institute of Purchasing & Supply (CIPS) professional code of ethics.